Skip to main content

 No. Each contact belongs to exactly one company at any time.
 If their company association changes (for example, if a Salesforce Contact moves to a different Account), their company in Conversion updates accordingly.

 Conversion handles this automatically.
-The contact remains in Conversion and becomes linked to the new Salesforce Contact record.
+The contact remains in Conversion and re-links to the new Salesforce Contact record.
 If the Contact is associated with an Account, the contact will also move to the appropriate company in Conversion.